slayerrr12/CodeChat/README.md

-# StreamScript
+# CodeChat
-Realtime Collaborative Code Editor With Video Streaming Support
+Realtime Chat app with socket.io and express.js